Xilinx/Vitis-AI/alveo-hbm/Gen3x4_Guide.md

 # DPUv3E on U50 with Gen3x4 Platform Usage Guide
 DPUv3E on U50 with Gen3x4 Platform is in Early-Access stage now, you could follow the instruction below to try it.
 It will bring 14% higher performance than the default Gen3x16 Platform version.
-### Redhat/Centos 7.4-7.6 is supported for this version in Early-Access stage.

 ## 1. Card preparation
+This step will flash the Alveo U50 card with gen3x4 Deployment Platform.
+Now **Redhat/Centos7.4-7.6** is supported for this step.
+Ubuntu 16.04/18.04 support is coming soon.

 Firstly please ensure latest version XRT has been installed correctly.
 Then use following command to check the version of Depolyment shell installed on host and card:
 ~~~
 /opt/xilinx/xrt/bin/xbutil scan